 Distributing compensations: Based on the previously calculated contribution, each service provider's contribution rate and ranking are determined.
 The service providers will eventually receive a reward based on the contribution rate and ranking.

 This system is designed to help service providers get more rewards as they strive to attract users and develop the services.

 As technology continues to improve and the needs of users change over time, our platform must have the ability to quickly adapt to any new circumstance that arises.
 To respond to such changes, we must not only work on services, but also undergo various activities to maintain Klaytn’s ecosystem.
 For instance, research and development for better technology, or projects that contribute to the overall growth of the ecosystem may be part of these activities.
 These activities are necessary for Klaytn to progress continuously.
 Therefore, the Klaytn Improvement Reserve (KIR) will be managed on the platform for the investment and research on the Klaytn ecosystem.

 The spending necessary to set up the ecosystem can be categorized as following.

 KIR proposals can be created by any participant in Klaytn’s ecosystem.
 KIR spending proposals will be processed per KIR Governance Process.
-Refer to the Klaytn Improvement Reserve Governance Process section for more information on the procedure.
+Refer to the Klaytn Improvement Reserve Review Process section for more information on the procedure.
 Once a spending proposal has passed, KLAY will be distributed periodically, from a predetermined total amount, based on the project’s level of progress.
 This process may change based on the project size but is planned to be processed monthly.